idlehands/idlehands.github.io/_posts/2014-08-10-writing-testable-apps-in-go.md

 production Go code about 9 months ago, I was given that exact piece of advice and well, it was less than enlightening.
 It was not immediately obvious how interfaces solve this problem.
-My first attempts worked fine, but required writing a lot of needless code.
+My first attempts worked fine, but required writing a lot of needless code implementing other people's interfaces for test stubbing.
 It took me awhile to realize how to properly leverage Go's powerful interface mechanism.
 This is what I learned and it has drastically improved the testability of my Go code.

 ##Dependency Injection

 You really must be injecting all of your dependencies.

-This is good coding practice in most languages, but in dynamic languages you can get away with isolating dependencies with runtime magic and stubbing in your test code.
+Dependency injection is good coding practice in most languages, but in dynamic languages you can get away with isolating dependencies with runtime magic and with stubbing in your test code.
 In Go you need to always inject your dependencies since you can't (mostly) patch things at runtime in a safe way.

 Here's some sample Go code showing the injection of a dependency.
-Let's say we need to be able to get some data from somewhere and then do something with it.
+Let's say we need to be able to get some JSON data from the web and then do something with it.
 In the real code I want to get this from the web with an HTTP request, but in testing, I want to test my logic not whether I can make an HTTP request.
 To remove the dependency from my code, I pass in an `HttpResponseFetcher` that knows how to get things from the web.

 Yes, there are libraries that let you handle HTTP testing without doing this, but this is an example that I think is easy to understand.
 And in many ways this is better, more flexible code.
+Here we'll require in a dependency in the method signature.

 {% highlight go %}
 func populateInfo(fetcher HttpResponseFetcher, parsedInfo *Info) error {